 The gift of honeybees, chicks, ducklings or goslings are all adorable ways to say, "I love you."
 Give if you're looking for this reaction:

 Sheep and rabbits are perfect if you're looking for a cuddle or a kiss.

 Bambi, Walt Disney Animation Studios

 Confused about an ambiguous romantic entanglement?
-Giving a llama is a way to say, “I don’t understand what we are.”
+Giving an alpaca is a way to say, "I don't understand what we are."

 Gentlemen Broncos, 20th Century Fox

 Valentine's Day doesn't have to be all about romantic love.
 Say "You're the greatest" with a goat.
 Got a friend who's going through a breakup?
 Give a school of fish to say, "Don't worry, there are plenty of fish in the sea."